sjentsch/lsjDocs/_pages/Ch08_Estimation_5.rst

 the true mean.
 Next, recall that the standard deviation of the sampling distribution is referred to as the standard error, and the standard error of the mean is written as SEM.
-When we put all these pieces together, we learn that there is a 95% probability that the sample mean :math:`\bar{X}` that we have actually observed lies within 1.96 standard errors of the population mean.
+When we put all these pieces together, we learn that there is a 95% probability that the sample mean X̅ that we have actually observed lies within 1.96 standard errors of the population mean.

 Mathematically, we write this as: